Army Combat Uniform: Components

-Blouse
+Jacket

 The ACU jacket originally used hook-and-loop fasteners, also known by the genericized trademark Velcro, on its sleeve pockets, and to secure attachments such as name tapes, rank insignia, shoulder patches and tabs, as well as recognition devices like the U.S. flag patch and the infrared (IR) tab.
-Originally only pin-on skill badges were authorized for wear on the ACU, with no more than five at any one time.
+Originally only pin-on skill badges were authorized for wear on the ACU, with no more than five at any one time, from 2006 until 2011.

-In the summer of 2011, regulations were changed to allow for wearing of sew-on embroidered skill badges.
+In the summer of 2011, regulations were changed to allow for wearing of sew-on embroidered skill badges, similar in cut to the kind worn on the Battle Dress Uniform (BDU).
 The five-badge limit remained in effect, and there could be no mixing of sew-on and pin-on badges.
 At the same time, the branch tape, name tapes, and rank insignia could be sewn-on at the wearers preference.
 Skill tabs, such as the President's Hundred Tab, Special Forces, Ranger, and Sapper are worn on the left sleeve pocket flap, and are subject to a three-tab-only rule.
 A tab that is an integral part of a unit patch, such as the "Mountain" or "Airborne" tab, is not counted against the rule.
 The U.S. Army Chaplain insignia is the only authorized army branch insignia to be worn on the ACU.
 It is centered 1/8 inch above the right name tape.
 The insignia may be the metal pin-on variety or the black embroidered insignia on digitized fabric with Velcro fasteners.